 Through patient-centered clinical applications, collaborative research, and innovative outreach and training programs, the Division of Genomic Medicine is dedicated to creating an individualized healthcare experience in which genomic data are a routine part of patient care.
 This Division supports physicians and scientists across the Mount Sinai Health System to bring genomics into all aspects of medicine.

-The creation of this new Division underscores Mount Sinai’s commitment to novel scientific discovery and its translation into the practice of medicine.
+The creation of this Division underscores Mount Sinai’s commitment to novel scientific discovery and its translation into the practice of medicine.